ddev/ddev/docs/content/users/install/ddev-installation.md

     1. Install WSL2 with an Ubuntu distro.

+        * Install WSL with
+            ```
+            wsl --install`
+            ```

+        * Reboot if required (it's usually required).

-        * Visit the Microsoft Store and install "Windows Subsystem for Linux", then click "Open".
+        * Now visit the Microsoft Store and install the *updated* "Windows Subsystem for Linux", then click "Open".
 It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

         * Verify that you have now have an Ubuntu distro set as default by running `wsl.exe -l -v`